PacificBiosciences/smrtflow/docs/cookbook.rst

     GET http://SMRTLinkServername.domain:9091/secondary-analysis/dataset-types

-You see that the shortName of subreadsets is “subreads”.
+You see that the shortName of SubreadSets is “subreads”.
 The desired endpoint is:

 .. code-block:: bash

     http://SMRTLinkServername.domain:9091/secondary-analysis/datasets/subreads/146338e0-7ec2-4d2d-b938-11bce71b7ed1/reports

-Use the GET request with this endpoint to get reports that correspond to the subreadset with UUID = 146338e0-7ec2-4d2d-b938-11bce71b7ed1:
+Use the GET request with this endpoint to get reports that correspond to the SubreadSet with UUID = 146338e0-7ec2-4d2d-b938-11bce71b7ed1:

 .. code-block:: bash